Philippine banks’ loan growth slows to near 2-year low - BusinessWorld Online

 On a seasonally adjusted basis, bank lending fell by 2% month on month.

-Outstanding loans to residents stood at P14.046 trillion by yearend, up by an annual 9.7% year on year from P12.808 trillion.
+Outstanding loans to residents stood at P14.046 trillion by yearend, up by 9.7% year on year from P12.808 trillion.
 This was slower than the 10.7% expansion seen in November.

-Lending for residents’ production activities accounted for the bulk or 84.4% of banks’ outstanding loans at end-December.
-The rest were loans to consumer loans (13.5%) and nonresidents (2.1%).
+Lending for residents’ production activities accounted for the bulk or 84.4% of banks’ outstanding loans at the end of December.
+The rest were consumer loans (13.5%) and loans to nonresidents (2.1%).

 BSP data showed that loans for production activities grew by 8% annually to P12.114 trillion last year from P11.216 trillion in 2024.
 This eased from the 9% growth seen in the 11 months to November.